St. Jude (album): Release

 "No You Didn’t, No You Don’t" was released as the album's third single on 23 June 2008; the CD edition included covers of "I'm Sticking with You" by the Velvet Underground, "About You Now" (2007) by Sugababes and the standard "Dream a Little Dream of Me" (1931).
 Two versions were released on seven-inch vinyl: the first with a cover of "New Romantic" (2007) by Laura Marling, while the other featured a cover of "Out to Get You" (1993) by James.
 The following month, the Here Come the Young Men mini-album was released in Japan, collecting all of the songs from the "Cavorting" and "Acrylic" singles.
 In September and October 2008, they toured the UK again.
 Coinciding with this, "That Kiss" was released as a non-album single.
 The live EP, Live at Manchester Apollo, recorded at their most recent tour, was released on 10 October 2008.
+Fray then played a solo, one-off show in London that same month as part of The Best British Sound: Best of the Festivals concert series.
 The Courteeners closed out 2008 and opened 2009 with New Years shows in Leeds and Sheffield.
 They played a two UK shows and a headlining US show in New York City, prior to a stint supporting Morrissey on his tour of the US, which ran into April 2009.

 St. Jude was re-pressed on vinyl in 2018 as part of that year's Record Store Day.
 Preceded by a version of "Not Nineteen Forever", the Courteeners released a reimagined version of the album, under the name St. Jude Re:Wired, through Ignition Records that same year.
 This version was birthed from Fray revisiting the Courteeners' back catalogue while on a solo acoustic tour in late 2017.
 On the day following the final show of the tour, Fray and the other members of the band went into a studio to re-work St. Jude.
 It promoted this with two headlining performances in London and Manchester, as well as performing at the Neighbourhood Weekender, TRNSMT and Truck Festivals.
 A version of "Please Don't" with Blossoms was released in July 2020; a music video was filmed at each members' house due to the COVID-19 pandemic.
 In 2023, the album was reissued as a two-CD set with B-sides, outtakes and acoustic versions.